Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Research Overview

 \section{Research Overview}

-We involved sleep specialists in a multi-stage design process (Fig. \ref{fig:process}) to develop a conversational sleep diary and visualization tool as a way to understand how conversational agents can enhance behavioral sleep medicine.
-The research process includes following stages: (1) \textit{interviews} with specialists to identify shortcomings in their current clinical and research practice (Section \ref{sec:interviews}), (2) iterative prototyping of a conversational sleep diary and a specialist-facing visualization tool while incorporating feedback from specialists through co-design workshops and a validation study (Section \ref{sec:interface-design}), and (3) focus groups with specialists to explore broader potential of CAs to enhance BSM (Section \ref{sec:co-design-workshops}).
+We engaged sleep specialists in a three-stage design process (Fig. \ref{fig:process}): (1) \textit{Interviews} with specialists to characterize current diary use and to surface concrete shortcomings and unmet needs (Section \ref{sec:interviews}); (2) \textit{Iterative prototyping} of a conversational sleep diary and specialist-facing analytics tool through co-design workshops and a validation study, translating Stage 1 insights into refined prototypes (Section \ref{sec:interface-design}); and (3) \textit{Focus groups} with specialists, using the prototypes from Stage 2 as design probes to explore how conversational agents might complement diary-based workflows and surface potential use cases and boundaries in BSM practice.

-\paragraph{Participants} We engaged eight sleep specialists in our research process, recruited through snowball sampling from three groups: (1) clinical psychologists from Health System 1 ($n=3$), (2) postdoctoral fellows from Health System 1 ($n=3$), and (3) postdoctoral fellows from different systems ($n=2$; one each from Health Systems 2 and 3).
+\textit{Participants. } We engaged \am{thirteen} sleep specialists in our research process, recruited through snowball sampling from three groups: (1) clinical psychologists from Health System 1 ($n=3$), (2) \am{postdoctoral fellows from Health System 1 ($n=7$)}, and (3) postdoctoral fellows from different systems ($n=2$; one each from Health Systems 2 and 3).
 These participants allowed us to capture varied perspectives across career stages and institutions.
 Participant details are summarized in Table \ref{tab:participants}.
-All study activities were approved by our institutional review board, and participants were compensated at a rate of \$15/hour.
+All study activities were approved by our institutional review board, and participants were compensated at a rate of \$15/hour. \am{Across stages, specialist involvement varied due to scheduling constraints and the distinct purpose of each activity.
+Stage 1 interview involved three specialists working across distinct professional roles and healthcare systems in BSM, which helped surface complementary views on how sleep diaries are currently interpreted and used.
+In Stage 2, eight (C1, C2, C3, F1, F2, F3, P1, and P2) specialists participated in workshops, either individually or in small groups, to iteratively refine the conversational diary and analytics tool.
+Five of these specialists (C1, P1, F1, F2, and F3) participated in the validation study along with four new participants (F4, F5, F6, and F7).
+Finally, in Stage 3, eight specialists (C1, C2, C3, F1, F2, F3, P1, and P2) took part in focus groups to discuss the potential role of CAs in BSM. }